JuliaImages/ImageInTerminal.jl/README.md

 [![][pkgeval-img]][pkgeval-url]
 [![][codecov-img]][codecov-url]

-ImageInTerminal.jl is a drop-in package that once imported changes a how a single `Colorant` and whole `Colorant` arrays (i.e.
-Images) are displayed in the interactive REPL.
+`ImageInTerminal` is a drop-in package that once imported changes how a single `Colorant` and whole `Colorant` arrays (regular images) are displayed in the interactive REPL.
 The displayed images will be downscaled to fit into the size of your active terminal session.

 To activate this package simply import it into your Julia session.

-### Without this package
+### Without ImageInTerminal

 ```julia
 julia> using Images, TestImages